DarthMike/darthmike.github.io/source/_posts/2016-11-28-app-extensions-xcode-and-cocoapods-omg.markdown

 # Enter CocoaPods

 The problem comes with the integration with CocoaPods, as they (correctly) deduplicate targets.
 This means that you'll compile the library once (say without unavailable API) and link it to your targets.
-But sometimes you want to compile with usage of unavailable APIs against your main app, and removing unavailable usage against your target.
+But sometimes you want to compile with usage of unavailable APIs against your main app, and removing unavailable usage on the extension.
 If you want this, you're out of luck as it's not directly supported by Cocoapods.

 ## What changed?